aurestic/web/web_listview_custom_column/README.rst

 ------------

 * Holger Brunn <hbrunn@therp.nl>
+* Jose Zambudio <zamberjo@gmail.com>

 Do not contact contributors directly about help with questions or problems concerning this addon, but use the `community mailing list <mailto:community@mail.odoo.com>`_ or the `appropriate specialized mailinglist <https://odoo-community.org/groups>`_ for help, and the bug tracker linked in `Bug Tracker`_ above for technical issues.

 Maintainer
 ----------